songquanpeng/one-api/README.en.md

     + Example: `CHANNEL_UPDATE_FREQUENCY=1440`
 8. `CHANNEL_TEST_FREQUENCY`: When set, it periodically tests the channels, with the unit in minutes.
 If not set, no test will happen.
     + Example: `CHANNEL_TEST_FREQUENCY=1440`
-9. `REQUEST_INTERVAL`: The time interval (in seconds) between requests when updating channel balances and testing channel availability.
+9. `POLLING_INTERVAL`: The time interval (in seconds) between requests when updating channel balances and testing channel availability.
 Default is no interval.
     + Example: `POLLING_INTERVAL=5`

 ### Command Line Parameters